 Manifesto 2017 - Emergency care: Challenges and Solutions

-In reaction to the upcoming General Election we have outlined what we believe must be done to fix and deliver safer, quality emergency care.
+In reaction to the 2017 General Election we outlined what we believe should be done to fix and deliver safer, quality emergency care.
 Below is our guide for parliamentary candidates and their parties to the problems facing emergency medicine and what we need - and what they can help do - to solve them.

 The problems facing emergency care